firebase/genkit/docs/get-started.md

     Also, because you are in a dev environment, Genkit will store traces and flow state in local files.

-1. The Genkit Developer UI opens automatically when you run the `genkit start` command.
+1. The Genkit Developer UI downloads and opens automatically when you run the `genkit start` command.

     The Developer UI lets you see which flows you have defined and models you